NordicSemiconductor/pc-nrfconnect-docs/Getting-started.md

 ### Install nRF Connect

 Before you can create apps, you need to have nRF Connect up and running.
-Follow the instructions in the [project README](https://github.com/NordicSemiconductor/pc-nrfconnect-core) to either install it or build it from source.
+Follow the instructions in the [project README](https://github.com/NordicSemiconductor/pc-nrfconnect-core) to either install the binaries or build it from source.

 ### Install development tools